taielab/awesome-hacking-lists/README.md

 - [du33169/typora-theme-essay_cn](https://github.com/du33169/typora-theme-essay_cn) - a theme for Typora(a markdown editor), designed for chinese essay
 - [primary-theme/obsidian](https://github.com/primary-theme/obsidian) - Comfy, playful but productive theme for Obsidian.
 "Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
 Wonderfully executed down to the smallest details,"
 - [lbc-team/deep_ethereum](https://github.com/lbc-team/deep_ethereum) - 电子书：以太坊技术与实现
-- [Pithus/bazaar](https://github.com/Pithus/bazaar) - Android security & privacy analysis for the masses
+- [Pithus/bazaar](https://github.com/Pithus/bazaar) - NO LONGER MAINTAINED - Android security & privacy analysis for the masses
 - [abhijithb200/investigator](https://github.com/abhijithb200/investigator) - An online handy-recon tool
 - [nccgroup/Solitude](https://github.com/nccgroup/Solitude) - Solitude is a privacy analysis tool that enables anyone to conduct their own privacy investigations.
 Whether a curious novice or a more advanced researcher, Solitude makes the process of evaluating us
 - [admin360bug/PHP](https://github.com/admin360bug/PHP) - PHP训练靶场